samthebest/dump/sams-scala-tutorial/you-dont-understand-FP.md

 Have a thread that dumps your hashmaps to disk every so often with a key that points to the event.
 Then if your node dies, you don't need to replay your entire event history to restore your DB, you can start from the cache.

+## How to update state and multithreading

+Many argue FP isn't about eliminating all mutations, and this is true.
+FP is often confused with "immutability", rather FP encourages you, especially if built into the language by design (like Haskell) to completely decouple business logic from mutations.
+The functional programmers delays mutation.
+When a function in an OOP world would ordinarily "mutate", in a functional world it returns a "mutation" of somesort then later some "mutator" thing has the responability of "commiting" it or actually doing the mutation.

+The objective in FP is to make mutation a single responability of some uber-mutator thing that barely has any of it's own business logic - it just handles wiring the business logic together from the POV of multithreading.

+What could greatly improve this, and leave even less to do for the uber-mutator would be if the uber-mutator worked in a similar way to a blockchain, or the git version control system.
+That is threads or users, or views have their own copy of the database, and some other process handles "merging" these.